lucasfelipecastro/sentiment_analysis-service/README.md

     "message": "This text is neutral."
     }
   ```
-### 🔴 You can see images to API running on Postman in /images

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.